 Visit our Rochester campus where you'll meet members of academic staff and have the chance to ask any questions about our courses.

-This October we are bringing our Open Day experience to a city near you!
+This Spring we are bringing our Open Day experience to a city near you!
 Come and talk to our academic staff, learn all about our courses and discover more about our creative campuses.

 Zandra Rhodes Gallery

 Pattern cutting studio